Privacy and Cookie Notice

 We use MailerLite to manage our email marketing subscriber list and to send emails to our subscribers.
 MailerLite is a third-party provider based in the EU, which may process your data using industry standard technologies to help us monitor and improve our newsletter.

-Like most newsletter providers, MailerLite attempts to track the success of our email marketing by providing statistics about open and click through rates.
-This means that your opening, reading and clicking behaviour is tracked when we send you emails.
+Like most newsletter providers, MailerLite allows us to track the success of our email marketing by providing statistics about open and click through rates.
+We usually don’t track this kind of user behaviour.

 Privacy and Our Calendar Booking Forms

-When you book a Copy Coaching session, Impact Day or other appointment, you submit information to our third-party supplier Harmonizely, a self-serve scheduling tool based in Poland.
+When you book a Copy Coaching session, Impact Day or other appointment, you submit information to our third-party supplier SimplyBook.me, who are based in Cyprus (EU).

 Why Do We Collect Marketing Data?